Police arrest man after fatal shooting in Bellevue - NewsBreak

 Police arrest man after fatal shooting in Bellevue

 BELLEVUE, Neb.
-(AP) — A 31-year-old woman died at a hospital after she was shot multiple times at...northplattepost.com

-BELLEVUE, Neb.
-(AP) — A 31-year-old woman died at a hospital after she was shot multiple times at...northplattepost.com
+(AP) — A 31-year-old woman died at a hospital after she was shot multiple times at a home in the Omaha suburb of Bellevue.

+KETV reports that police said the shooting was reported around 10:40 p.m.
+Saturday at a home near 22nd and Jefferson streets.

+Paramedics rushed the woman to the hospital where she later died.
+Her name was not immediately released.

 Comments / 0